-(c) The committee shall prepare bills to modify or suspend the adoption of the proposed rule or amend or repeal the rule, or portion thereof, in accordance with the rules of the Senate and the House of Representatives for prefiling and introduction in the next regular session of the Legislature.
-The proposed bill shall be presented to the President of the Senate and the Speaker of the House of Representatives with the committee recommendation.
+(c) The committee shall prepare proposed legislation to address the committee's objection in accordance with the rules of the Senate and the House of Representatives for prefiling and introduction in the next regular session of the Legislature.
+The proposed legislation shall be presented to the President of the Senate and the Speaker of the House of Representatives with the committee recommendation.